klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 3. Storing and retrieving game state
 4. Updating the UI based on game state

-In the next section (Section 04: Keyboard), we'll focus on:

-1. Creating the on-screen keyboard component
-2. Integrating the keyboard with the game logic
+In the next section (Section 04: Keyboard), we'll focus on creating the on-screen keyboard component and integrating it with the game logic.
-3. Updating the keyboard UI based on guessed letters

-This will further enhance the user experience and bring us closer to a fully functional Wordle clone.
-Remember, you can always refer to the `checkpoint-04-keyboard` branch if you need guidance or want to compare your implementation.

-Happy coding!